Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Introduction

-Generally, exoskeletons work actively or passively.
-The goal of passive exoskeletons is to track the desired trajectory while carrying a human limb.
-An active exoskeleton helps humans accomplish a task while compensating for part of the required force \cite{b5}.
-Both approaches have been widely examined in the literature \cite{b6}.
-In \cite{b7}, an iterative estimator-based backstepping control has been utilized to study an upper limb exoskeleton in passive mode.
-In \cite{b8}, dynamic uncertainty has been handled utilizing the time delay estimation (TDE) method, and an adaptive backstepping control method has been employed to achieve control goals.
-RBFNNs along with an adaptive backstepping sliding mode control (SMC) method have been utilized in \cite{b9} to address uncertainty and achieve control objectives.
-The compliant control of an upper limb exoskeleton based on SMC has been investigated in \cite{b10}.
-Moreover, in \cite{b11}, integral second-order SMC has been exploited for the control problem of upper limb exoskeletons.
-Although the above-mentioned control schemes have shown good performance, they are not perfect choices for ensuring safety in pHRI with high DoF systems.
-For example, backstepping can result in an explosion of complexity, even for a simple system \cite{b12}.
-In this paper, to ensure safe pHRI of high DoF robots, such as the 7 DoF upper limb exoskeleton in this study, a decentralized control scheme is designed.
-The employed controller, named virtual decomposition control (VDC), is perfect for our objective for a number of reasons: \(i)\) it breaks down the entire complex system into subsystems and designs controller and analysis stability at the subsystem level, \(ii)\) changes in the dynamics or subsystem control signals do not affect the control equations of the rest of the system, \(iii)\) it divides the model into rigid body and actuator dynamics part, enabling us to examine unmodeled dynamics separately in both parts.
-In subsection A, more detail is provided about the control method.
+In the pHRI concept, exoskeletons can work in active or passive assistance mode.
+In passive assistance mode, the goal of the exoskeleton is to track the desired trajectory while supporting a human limb.
+In the active assistance mode, the exoskeleton helps humans to accomplish a task while compensating for part of the required force \mbox{\cite{zhang2020integrated}}.
+Both approaches have been widely examined in the literature for task space \cite{sharifi2021impedance,li2018physical} and joint space \cite{brahmi2018passive}.
+In \cite{li2015nonlinear} a nonlinear disturbance observer-based controller with a fuzzy approximation is designed to accomplish control objectives in the presence of model uncertainties and input constraints.
+In \cite{brahmi2018adaptive}, dynamic uncertainty has been handled utilizing the time delay estimation (TDE) method, and an adaptive backstepping control method has been employed to achieve control goals.
+Radial basis function neural networks (RBFNNs) along with an adaptive backstepping sliding mode control (SMC) method have been utilized in \cite{wu2019rbfn} to address uncertainty and achieve control objectives.
+The compliant control of an upper limb exoskeleton based on SMC has been investigated in \cite{brahmi2018compliant}.
+Moreover, in \cite{brahmi2019adaptive}, integral second-order SMC has been exploited for the control problem of upper limb exoskeletons.
+Although the abovementioned control schemes have shown good performance, they are difficult to implement.
+For example, backstepping can result in an explosion of complexity, even for a simple system \mbox{\cite{yip1998adaptive}}.
+Additionally, the mentioned works are based on the Lagrangian dynamics models of robots.
+Notably, these methods entail a level of computational complexity (computational burden) that scales proportionally to the fourth power of the degrees of freedom (DOFs) \mbox{\cite{zhu2010virtual}}.
+It can be expected that new subsystem-dynamics-based control design methods that are grounded in Newton-Euler (NE) dynamics will gain more popularity \mbox{\cite{mattila2017survey}}.
+One of these emerging NE-based control approaches is known as virtual decomposition control (VDC), as introduced in \mbox{\cite{zhu2010virtual}}.
+VDC offers the advantage of a computational burden proportional to the number of subsystems rather than the fourth power of DOFs in motion.
+Furthermore, the VDC approach does not suffer from the explosion of complexity because it breaks down the entire complex system into subsystems and focuses on controller design and stability analysis at the subsystem level.
+In light of these factors, to ensure the safe pHRI of high-DoF robots, such as the 7 DoF upper limb exoskeleton in this study (Fig. 1), a decentralized control scheme is designed by employing VDC.
+A comprehensive explanation of VDC is presented in Section II.